VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

         source env/bin/activate

 #.
-Install a Master Driver if one is not yet installed
+Install a Platform Driver if one is not yet installed

     .. code-block:: Bash

         python scripts/install-agent.py --agent-source services/core/PlatformDriver --config \
-        examples/configurations/drivers/master-driver.agent --tag platform.driver
+        services/core/PlatformDriver/platform-driver.json --tag platform.driver

 #.
 Load the driver configuration into the configuration store ("vctl config list platform.driver" can be used to show
    installed configurations)